Back Pain

 Q: Can a person do yoga to treat lower back pain?

 A: Yes.
 Most yoga studios and yoga teachers offer classes designed to strengthen your back.
-They also teach you how to stretch your back correctly to don’t hurt your back again.
+They also teach you how to stretch your back correctly so as not to hurt your back again.

 Q: What are some other common yoga postures to treat lower back pain?